 He is committed to reducing stigma, building emotional resilience, and helping individuals lead healthier, more purposeful lives.

-At Aruka Centre, Louisa brings energy, curiosity, and a dedication to making mental health resources more accessible — particularly for young people navigating the complexities of adolescence and early adulthood.
+At Aruka Centre, Louisa is dedicated to making mental health resources more accessible particularly for young people navigating the complexities of adolescence and early adulthood.

 Elibank leads the operational and growth strategy at Aruka Centre — overseeing project delivery, institutional partnerships, and business development, ensuring Aruka’s clinical vision translates into structured, scalable, and sustainable programmes.
 He plays a key role in building the partnerships and systems that allow Aruka to grow its impact across corporate and institutional collaborations.